SK Hynix boosts flash chip capacity to meet rising demand

-SEOUL (Reuters) - South Korea’s SK Hynix, the world’s fourth-biggest NAND flash memory chipmaker, completed a new semiconductor line that will help meet rising demand for data-storage chips used in Apple’s smartphones and tablets.
+SEOUL, June 29 (Reuters) - South Korea’s SK Hynix , the world’s fourth-biggest NAND flash memory chipmaker, completed a new semiconductor line that will help meet rising demand for data-storage chips used in Apple’s smartphones and tablets.

 The new capacity comes as chipmakers gear up for high-profile launches of ultra-slim laptops, smartphones and tablets in the second half of this year.